 A great number of PHCP cases will be financed by Medicaid.
-If the family of a medically-eligible child is not currently covered by Medicaid, the family will be referred by PHCP officials to the local department of social services for a determination of Medicaid eligibility.
-If the child's family is financially eligible for Medicaid, services for the child will be paid for by Medicaid funds.
-If the child's family is not financially eligible for Medicaid, services will be paid for by PHCP and/or the child's family.
+If the family of a medically-eligible child is not currently covered by Medicaid, the family will be referred by PHCP officials to the LDSS for a determination of Medicaid eligibility.

+If the child is determined eligible for Medicaid, services for the child will be paid for with Medicaid funds.

+If the child is determined ineligible for Medicaid, services will be paid for by the PHCP and/or the child's family.